Teacher Resources

 • LPS Waivers

-7. Confirm Contact Info: Ensure that you are available to be contacted the evening before and/or the morning of your scheduled program, in case circumstances require last minute program cancellation/rescheduling.
-We will do our best to avoid this scenario, but sometimes it is unavoidable.
+5. Ensure you are available by phone during the evening before and morning of your program.
+Certain circumstances (e.g. extreme weather) may require last-minute adjustment or cancellation of your program.
+We will do our best to avoid this scenario but it is sometimes unavoidable.

 If you haven’t already done so, we also recommend that you consider these SD71-EOL resources on Forms & Policies, Grants & Funding, and Transportation to help you prepare for a full-day, outdoor field trip.